CaraMcAvinchey/rock-paper-scissors/README.md

 ## UX

 ### Project Goal
-* The project goal is to create a fully functioning game using JavaScript that users can use and enjoy at any point during their daily life.
+* The project goal is to create a fully functioning and responsive game using JavaScript.

 ### User Stories
 1. As a first time visitor,